 This March is the latest freakishly hot month following three years in a row of record heat.
 NOAA and NASA baselines don’t really tell the whole story.
 A new infographic shows that six key factors are driving the change we’re seeing right right now: extreme longevity, the rise of smart machines and systems, our computational world, new media ecology, superstructures organizations and the globally connected world.

 Curious why so many US states – Washington, Oregon, Alaska, Colorado – have decriminalised or even legalized the drug?
+Because state legislators are getting high on another kind of green.
 Islamic Sects, Schools, Branches & Movements — Information is Beautiful.
 Xkcd.
 Rhetological Fallacies — Information is Beautiful.
 The Evolution of Brain-Computer Interfaces [INFOGRAPHIC] Support for ISIS in the Muslim World - Perceptions vs Reality.
 According to a Brookings report from last January: 40% of Americans believe most Muslims oppose ISIS.14% think most Muslims support ISIS.And 44% (the plurality) of Americans believe Muslim views are evenly balanced on the issue.

 We’ve put together a beginner’s guide for visualising development data.
-Organising your data The first thing you need to do is have a clear idea of the data you want to visualise.
-Are you trying to highlight a particular disparity between money spent in one place and another?
+Organising your data.
 Infografiche.
 Infographic & Flowchart.
 Infographics.
 Infographic: Evolution of classroom tech.
 By Robert Montenegro I dislike the term "millennial" for a lot of reasons, the most notable being that it promotes an intellectual laziness through which the word becomes synonymous with "young person.